dotlang/language/Enhancements.md

 \* - Conventions to define unit tests in the code?
 How to define startup and finalization methods?
 Define test data input table and expected output?

-Y - No annotations?
+N - No annotations?
 Configuration should not be part of the code, and most of the time they can be replaced with good design patterns like decorator or ....

 N - We expect all `import` statements be grouped together.
 So why not merge them all like go?